amarzouk140/Philosophers/README.md

     ```sh
     git clone https://github.com/amarzouk140/Philosophers.git
-    cd philo
     ```

 2. Compile the project:

     ```sh
+    cd philo
     make
     ```

-This will create the `philo` and `philo_bonus` executables for the mandatory and bonus parts, respectively.
+This will create the `philo` or `philo_bonus` executables for the mandatory or bonus parts, respectively.

 ## Usage